-BioVU is Vanderbilt’s biorepository of DNA extracted from discarded blood collected during routine clinical testing and linked to de-identified medical records in the Synthetic Derivative.
+BioVU is Vanderbilt’s biorepository of de-identified samples extracted from discarded blood collected during routine clinical testing and linked to de-identified medical records in the Synthetic Derivative.
 The goal of BioVU is to provide a resource to Vanderbilt investigators for studies of genotype-phenotype associations.

 Planning for BioVU began in mid-2004 and the first samples were collected in February 2007.
 Prior to collecting DNA samples, all aspects of the BioVU project were extensively tested.
-BioVU now accrues 500-1000 samples per week, totaling more than 225,000 DNA samples.
+BioVU now accrues 500-1000 samples per week, totaling more than 300,000 DNA samples as of January 2023.
 Vanderbilt clinic patients may sign the BioVU Consent Form if they wish to donate their excess blood samples, or not sign the form if they do not wish to participate.

-With the help of the bioinformatics expertise at Vanderbilt a “mirror image” of the EMR, the Synthetic Derivative, was created.
-It contains over 2 million individual patients with all clinical information available in a searchable form for more than the past ten years.
-The Synthetic Derivative is scrubbed of HIPAA identifiers with an error rate of ~0.01%.
+Leveraging biomedical informatics expertise at Vanderbilt, a “mirror image” of the electronic health record (EHR), was created and termed the Synthetic Derivative (SD).
+The SD is an organized collection of de-identified information extracted from EHRs with content changed by deletion or permutation of all identifiers contained within each record.
+The SD contains ~3.5 million individual records with clinical information for the past 20 years available in a searchable form.
+HIPAA identifiers have been scrubbed with an error rate of ~0.01%.
 New clinical data are added to the database as they are created.
-The records in the Synthetic Derivative are labeled with the same 128-digit identifier as the DNA sample to maintain the link between the clinical data and DNA.
+The records in the SD are labeled with the same 128-digit identifier as the sample to maintain the link between the clinical data and sample.

-DNA samples may be requested after a proposal for the study is received, approved by the BioVU Review Committee and a user agreement is signed.
+Samples may be requested after a detailed summary of the study is received, approved by the IRB and the Scientific Review Committee, and a user agreement is signed.
 A record counter tool, available to all Vanderbilt investigators and does not require IRB approval, can be used to estimate the number of cases and controls.
-Searches can be conducted using billing and procedure codes, free test searches in clinical notes (including histories, discharge summaries, laboratory reports, etc), and laboratory results.
-The record counter searches can be filtered to estimate numbers of the cohort in the entire Synthetic Derivative or only records associated with DNA.
+Searches can be conducted using billing and procedure codes, free text searches in clinical notes (including histories, discharge summaries, laboratory reports, etc.), and laboratory results.
+The record counter searches can be filtered to estimate numbers of the cohort in the entire SD or only records associated with samples.